cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

   Copy_Atom<UniversalCopy<cute::uint32_t>, cute::half_t>;
 ```

 This is technically more accurate than what the source code specifies.
-You can check by compiling the full kernel with fixed-size universal copies until it compiles--if it's not compatible, it'll throw an error.
+You can check by compiling the full kernel with fixed-size universal copies until it compiles -- if it's not compatible, it'll throw an error.
 Other ways to verify include printing the per-thread shapes to see the strides, looking at the raw PTX instructions, or, unfortunately, using your brain.

 #### Tiled Copy
 Let's make our tiled copy object.
-To let CuTe know we're working with an output MMA thread layout, we can use `make_tiled_copy_C()`--the `C` version instead of the `A/B` we used for Q, K, and V.
+To let CuTe know we're working with an output MMA thread layout, we can use `make_tiled_copy_C()` -- the `C` version instead of the `A/B` we used for Q, K, and V.

 ```cpp
 auto smem_tiled_copy_O =